Easy Fresh Herb and Lemon White Bean Dip (vegan)

 Fresh herbs: I recommend using parsley and chives.
 You can also throw in a little basil if you prefer.
 Make sure to use fresh herbs and not dried.
 It will be a game-changer if you do.

-Sea salt and black pepper-It’s always a good idea to use as much salt and pepper to your liking.
+Sea salt and black pepper: It’s always a good idea to use as much salt and pepper as you like.
 Grab a spoonful and taste-test your bean dip.
 Add more if you desire.

-Step one: Place the following into the bowl of a food processor beans, lemon zest, lemon juice, extra virgin olive oil, parsley, chives, Italian seasoning, optional red pepper flakes, salt, and pepper.
+Step one: Place the following into the bowl of a food processor: beans, garlic, lemon zest, lemon juice, extra virgin olive oil, salt, and pepper.
+Blend until it becomes smooth.
+Add a tablespoon or two of ice water while it is blending to make it super creamy!

-Step two: Pulse the mixture until it becomes creamy and smooth.
+Step two: Add the chives and parsley and pulse a few more times.
 (There will be pieces of fresh herbs throughout the dip, and that is what we are looking for.)

 Step three: Transfer the bean mixture to a shallow serving bowl.
 Spread the mixture evenly over the dish.
-Sprinkle with minced chives and drizzle a little bit of olive oil over the top.
+Garnish with minced chives and drizzle some olive oil over the top.
 Enjoy immediately or store in the fridge with plastic wrap over the top.
 Leftover bean dip is always great to have on hand for a quick protein source.

 How Long Will the Bean Dip Last in the Fridge?